 Ferry to Paxos from Corfu

-There are no flights going directly to Paxos Island.
-Instead, you can fly to Corfu island and take the connecting ferry from there.
+No flights are going directly to Paxos Island.
+Instead, you can fly to Corfu island from Athens and take the connecting ferry from Corfu.

 Ferry to Paxos from Igoumenitsa